ImperialCollegeLondon/champ/README.md

    PORTAL_CONFIG_PATH="/path/to/your/portal_config.yaml"
    ```

-The Portal should now be launchable for all users via the OOD Dashboard as "HPC
+CHAMP should now be launchable for all users via the OOD Dashboard as "HPC
 Portal" under the Jobs category.
 If you've enabled the Zenodo repository please
 see the below section on completing the setup steps required for this.

 ### Data Repositories

-The Portal supports publishing individual jobs to linked data repository
+CHAMP supports publishing individual jobs to linked data repository
 services.
 The DOI from the publication is recorded in the portal against the job
 record.
 Where repositories support the full DataCite Subject schema publication
 of rich metadata is also possible.
 The files and metadata uploaded for a record